 But if nose-picking starts to become a regular occurrence, here are some tips that may help your child to break the habit:

 - Be patient.
 As we said, this habit is natural among young children, and, in addition, it is elementary for them to copy each other, so it will take time for them to learn not to do it.

 - Don’t scold or punish him for it, and don’t call his attention to it in front of people.

 - To alert him to this habit when other people are present, you can agree on a code word that only you understand.
-This way, you will be able to warn him to stop without him feeling overwhelmed or embarrassed by his surroundings.
+This way, you can warn him to stop without feeling overwhelmed or embarrassed by his surroundings.

 - How often do we order our child not to touch his nose without giving him a reason not to do so?
 Calmly explaining to the child why he should not put his finger in his nose will make him aware of the problems that this habit can cause and, therefore, help avoid it.